 There's nothing abjectly horrible about this film.
 It's stately and sober, clearly designed to win Oscars.
 But it has no heart.

 While it's difficult to discuss the film's major problems without giving away the big revelation (which, frankly, is plainly telegraphed several times in advance), I will say that the revelation, which explains the motivation behind nearly all of Winslet's character's actions, is poorly handled.
 Where the film should strive to examine moral uncertainty, it tries to be a love story.
 Where it should emphasize the passionate devotion the man feels towards his erstwhile lover, it turns him into a moralist instead.

 Further demerits for what is becoming an increasingly dated filmmaking device: having English actors play foreigners, and then making them speak English with foreign accents.
-(The remaining cast, sans Swede Lena Olin in two(!) small roles, is German - though they too speak English throughout.)
+(The supporting cast, sans Swede Lena Olin in two(!) small roles, is German – though they too speak English throughout.)
 Winslet and Fiennes don't quite come across as Colonel Klink laughable, but it's a hoary bit of technique.
-Imagine if a German cast in a German film spoke German with phony English accents just because they were portraying Brits - it would be ridiculous.
+Imagine if a German cast, in a German film, spoke German with phony English accents because they were portraying Brits: it would be ridiculous.